MathieuandSpheroidalWaveFunctions/oblate_swf/readme.txt

      These output files are also available using the subroutine version oblate_swf.
-Generation of each of the files is controlled by a logical specified in the module param located before the program.
+Generation of each of the files is controlled by a logical specified in the module param.
 False suppresses the output file and true enables it.
 The logical debug controls fort.30 and fort.40, the logical output controls fort.20 and fort.30 and warn controls fort.60.
      The logical suffix controls whether the accuracy estimates given in fort.20 are followed by a letter designating how the accuracy was determined. 'w' indicates it is based on the Wronskian and 'e' indicates it is based on subtraction errors involved in the calculations.
 Setting suffix = false suppresses the letter.

    fort.20